 Sailing on, they arrived at a sea that radiated like a blazing bonfire and was full of gold.
 Next, they came to a sea that gleamed like milk and had an abundance of silver.
 Then a sea like a stretch of green kusha grass with a great quantity of emeralds and another like a bamboo grove rich with coral.
-The merchants asked about all of these enchanted seas, but for safety’s sake the Bodhisatta never mentioned any of their riches, only surreptitiously hauled in a load from each and stored them on board.
+The merchants asked about all these enchanted seas, but for safety’s sake the Bodhisatta never mentioned any of their riches.
+But he did surreptitiously haul in a load from each and stored them on board.

 Once they were back, the Bodhisatta shared the riches he had collected with all the men so they never needed to travel the seas again, and he preached to them about living a good life.

 In the Lifetime of the Buddha

 One time when the Buddha heard some of his disciples praising his perfect wisdom, he told them this story to let them know that even in the past when he had less-developed knowledge he was still exceptionally wise.

 The merchants were earlier births of the Buddha’s present followers.